Anurag0325/Ticket-Booking-App-II-with-reminders-to-email-using-celery/README.md

 zope.interface==6.0

-To run main app.py file (Use Ubuntu on Windows)
+To run the main app.py file (Use Ubuntu on Windows)

-(We need for different windows of Ubuntu app)
+(We need different windows of Ubuntu app)

-First create a local environment and install all the pre-requisites for the project given above in requirements inside the root folder.
+First, create a local environment and install all the prerequisites for the project given above in the requirements inside the root folder.

-Activate local environment on each windows of ubuntu app
+Activate the local environment on each window of the Ubuntu app

 1st ubuntu window
 To run the app.py file use command ==> "python3 app.py" in a local environment mode.

 2nd ubuntu window
-Use command "redis-server" to run the redis server in a local environment mode.
+Use the command "redis-server" to run the redis server in a local environment mode.

 3rd ubuntu window
-Use command "celery -A app.celery worker --loglevel=INFO" to run celery worker in a local environment mode.
+Use the command "celery -A app.celery worker --loglevel=INFO" to run celery worker in a local environment mode.

 4th ubuntu window
-Use command "celery -A app.celery beat --max-level 2 -l info" torun celery beat in a local environment mode.
+Use the command "celery -A app.celery beat --max-level 2 -l info" to run celery beat in a local environment mode.